Last updated on : 26 Sep, 2025

 Chiku is a rich source of calcium and phosphorus, essential minerals for maintaining strong and healthy bones.
 Regular consumption of chiku can contribute to better bone density and prevent conditions like osteoporosis.

-Sapota is known for its natural soothing and expectorant properties.
-It relieves cough and cold symptoms by soothing the throat and clearing congestion.
+Sapota has natural soothing and expectorant properties that may help ease cough and cold symptoms.
+It can soothe the throat and provide relief from congestion.

 It has haemostatic properties that help blood clot and promote faster wound healing.
 Thus, it can be beneficial in managing minor cuts or injuries.